nkallen/cache-money/README.markdown

 ### Version Numbers ###

-    class User
+    class User < ActiveRecord::Base
       version 7
       index ...
     end

 You can increment the version number as you migrate your schema.
+Be careful how you deploy changes like this as during deployment independent mongrels may be using different versions of your code.
+Indices can be corrupted if you do not plan accordingly.

 ### Transactions ###